GreenMouth/Notes/README.md

 L2 Regularization is used more comonly in Deep NN.
 L1 Regularization creates a sparse metrix of W (weights) and includes a lot of zeros.
 L2 regularization is also called 'weight decay'.

+With high lambda (regularization parameter), weights will be close to 0.
+That will make a lot of neurons effect = 0; network will become simpler (but still deep); and thus high variance network becomes high bias and then eventually learns function which is 'just right'.